Giuseppe Cigala Fulgosi: Biography

 In July 1941 he was promoted to lieutenant commander and given command of the destroyer Euro, with which he fought in the battle of the Duisburg Convoy in November, where his ship was the only escorting destroyer that tried to counterattack Force K, albeit to no avail (Cigala Fulgosi narrowly escaped death when shell splinters that hit him in the chest were stopped by his pair of binoculars).
 In command of Euro, he earned three bronze medals of military valor while escorting convoys to North Africa.
-In July 1942 he became Chief of Staff of the MZ barge flotilla operating in Italian North Africa, being wounded in Marsa Matruh.
+In July 1942 he became Chief of Staff of the MZ barge flotilla involved in resupply missions along the coast of North Africa, being wounded in Marsa Matruh.
 In November 1942 he assumed command of the 6th Torpedo Squadron with the new Ciclone-class torpedo boat Impetuoso as flagship.
 On 10 June 1943 he received in Rome, on the occasion of the Day of the Navy, the gold medal for military valor (awarded to him for the May 1941 action off Crete) which was pinned on his chest directly by King Victor Emmanuel III, but on the following day he received the news that his younger brother Agostino, a fighter pilot in the Regia Aeronautica, had been shot down over Sardinia.

 On the night of 9 September 1943, the day following after the proclamation of the Armistice of Cassibile, he sailed from La Spezia with his ship as part of the battlefleet under the command of Admiral Carlo Bergamini.
 The fleet initially headed for La Maddalena in Sardinia, but was informed that that base had been seized by German forces and was shortly thereafter attacked by the Luftwaffe which sank the flagship Roma, killing Bergamini.
 Impetuoso was among the ship that participated in the rescue of Roma's survivors, after which she headed for Port Mahon, in the Balearic Islands, where she landed the survivors.
 Faced with internment by the Spanish authorities, Cigala Fulgosi and the commander of the torpedo boat Pegaso, Cdr.
 Riccardo Imperiali, decided to scuttle their ships in deep waters off Mahon.
 The crews were then interned in Spain until July 1944, when they were repatriated following an agreement between Italy, Spain and the Allies; during internment Cigala Fulgosi received the news of the death of his father, executed by the Germans after the Armistice.

 After returning to Italy, he was assigned to the staff of the Italian Co-belligerent Navy.
 In November 1944 he was promoted to commander, and later in the war he was among the proponents of a landing of the San Marco Regiment near Trieste, in order from preventing the Yugoslav People's Liberation Army from seizing the city, but the plan was not authorized by the Allies.
 Belonging to an aristocratic family with long monarchist traditions, in July 1946 he retired from active service following the establishment of the Italian Republic.
 He was later promoted to captain in the naval reserve.